 Hipcamp: What activities can Hipcampers do on or near your property?

-David: I’m not sure a lot of people are even aware of all the different things in the area.
-Some folks take advantage of our place as a base camp to do hiking, but there’s also river rafting that happens right on the river there.
+David: Some folks take advantage of our place as a base camp to do hiking, but there’s also river rafting that happens right on the river there.
 Just downstream from us we have an arrangement with the rafting guide service, where you can launch from our beach.
 There’s also horseback riding real close and just a little bit east of us, there’s a little railroad town that has a miniature railroad thing for kids.
 There’s a whole bunch of things that I think most people, the first time they come through, they’re just looking to roast s’mores and hot dogs, but if a person wanted to do other things, there’s plenty to do on our property or around it.

 Hipcamp: What do you want Hipcampers to take with them when they leave your property?